cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 Implementations **MAY** also perform byte comparisons on encodings for an equivalent, although less efficient, result.

-### One-way map {#from_uniform_bytes255}
+### Element derivation {#from_uniform_bytes255}

-The one-way map operates on uniformly distributed 64-byte strings.
+The element derivation function operates on uniformly distributed 64-byte strings.
 To obtain such an input from an arbitrary length byte string, applications should use a domain-separated hash construction, the choice of which is out-of-scope for this document.

-The one-way map on an input string b proceeds as follows:
+The element derivation function on an input string b proceeds as follows:

 1. Compute P1 as `MAP(b[0:32])`.
 2. Compute P2 as `MAP(b[32:64])`.